forcedotcom/salesforcedx-vscode/docs/_articles/en/user-guide/org-browser.md

 6. Refresh components for metadata type
 7. Retrieve source for metadata component
 8. Retrieve source for all components of metadata type
+9. Retrieve source for metadata component and open it in VS Code

 To open the Org Browser, click the cloud icon in the side bar of the VS Code window **(1)**.
 If you don't see the icon, make sure your [default org](./en/user-guide/default-org/) is set to a non-scratch org.